Lex Luthor: Post-Crisis continuity

-James D. Hudnall's Lex Luthor: The Unauthorized Biography further expands on Luthor's origin.
+Dan Jurgens's run on Superman further expands on Lex's origins.
 The story details how Luthor was sent to live with a foster family following the sabotage of his parents' car.
-His foster parents, Casey and Emily Griggs, conspire to embezzle his insurance and coerce their daughter, Lena, into seducing Lex to learn the location of the money.
+His foster parents, Casey and Emily Griggs, who prove to be as volatile and hateful as Jules and Arlene Luthor, conspire to embezzle his insurance and coerce their adopted daughter, Lena, into seducing Lex to learn the location of the money.
 Due to her genuine romantic feelings toward Lex, Lena refuses and is beaten to death by her father.
 Lex is absent from the home at the time of the murder, having been talked into going to a football game by his schoolmate Perry White.
 Once he has established his preeminence in Metropolis, Luthor takes vengeance on Griggs, secretly hiring him to assassinate Frank Berkowitz, the city's popular four-term mayor, who refuses to knuckle under to Luthor's dominance, then personally killing him once the deed is done.

 As an adult, Perry's unwitting 'role' in Lena's death motivates Luthor to have an affair with Perry's wife, Alice, during a period when Perry is missing and assumed dead.
-Alice becomes pregnant shortly afterward, though the timing of the conception means an equal possibility of either Luthor or White being the father.
+Alice becomes pregnant shortly afterward, although the timing of the conception means there is an equal possibility that either Luthor or White could be the father.
 The child, Jerry White, later learns his true parentage during his late teens, shortly before being killed by a local street gang he is associated with.
 The loss of a potential heir weighs heavily on Luthor's mind, particularly when he is dying of cancer; while mulling over his fate, Luthor visits Jerry's gravesite.

 Luthor has shown an unusual level of compassion for Conner Kent, a hybrid clone created from the DNA of Superman and Luthor himself.
-After Conner's death at the conclusion of the Infinite Crisis, Luthor is shown visiting a memorial statue of Conner in Metropolis and placing flowers there.
+After Conner's death in Infinite Crisis, Luthor is shown visiting a memorial statue of Conner in Metropolis and placing flowers there.
 More than once Luthor addresses Conner as his son.
 Following Conner's resurrection, Luthor is shocked and decides to locate him.
 When Brainiac accuses him of showing paternal feelings for Conner though, Luthor denies it, saying that he only wants his property back, and has no fatherly feelings towards Superboy.
-After Superboy and Luthor visit Lena, Luthor makes it clear he now sees Kon-El as an inherently "failed experiment" due to having 50% "wrong alien DNA."
+After Superboy and Luthor visit Lena, Luthor makes it clear he now sees Conner as an inherently "failed experiment" due to having 50% "wrong alien DNA."
 Luthor then works with Brainiac to create a binary clone with their own genetics, a possible threat to Superboy.

+Lena Luthor was revealed to have mothered a daughter named Lori Luthor, making her Lex Luthor's niece.

 In the alternate future timeline of Titans Tomorrow, Conner becomes an uncompromising and dictatorial successor to Superman, while Luthor acts as a caring, father figure to him.